 It is a much better plan to avoid the cost and delay of the Court of Protection: it certainly has its’ uses, but can be incredibly frustrating – just Google it.
 That is the aim of this whole site to persuade everyone over 18 how vitally important Lasting Powers of Attorney are.

 Ivan Maddocks said his family feel powerless after their experiences of the court system.
-His sister Wanda is the first person known to be imprisoned by the Court of Protection.”
+His sister Wanda is the first person known to be imprisoned by the CoP.”
 Daily Mail.

 Who will the Court of Protection appoint as a deputy?